 “And let seven times pass over him.”
 Here are the seven years of the inconspicuous prophecy.
 Remember, in addition to the ancient King of Babylon, this prophecy also speaks to the returned King of Babylon, the leader of the 8th kingdom of Revelation 17.
 After King Nebuchadnezzar was put out to pasture, it was seven years (times) before a worthy, and just king regained the throne.
 It was seven years before he was ready to “praise and extol and honor the King of heaven, all whose works are truth, and his ways judgment.”

 So it will be concerning the third and last Babylon.
-Once this Man of Sin with the heart of a beast becomes king, it will be seven years before Jesus Christ will destroy this last Babylon and take His rightful place as King of kings, and Lord of lords.
-It will be seven years before a worthy and just king will sit on the throne.
-This new king could only be Jesus Christ, the King of kings and Lord of lords!
+Once this Man of Sin with the heart of a beast is forced to leave his throne, Jesus Christ will destroy this last Babylon and take His rightful place as King of kings, and Lord of lords.

 To summarize the evidence that points to a final seven-year period before Christ Returns.